barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 ## 3. Inception
 Along with VGGNet, Inception is also a contestant in the 2014 ILSVRC who gained much attention from the community.
-While VGGNet give us a simple way to reinforce the result by stacking more layers, Inception gives us many new notions which, in my opinion, inspires many successors.
+While VGGNet gives us a simple way to reinforce the result by stacking more layers, Inception gives us many new notions which, in my opinion, inspires many successors.
 Inception architecture sticks to a very famous meme in the internet: